30 Fun Outdoor Activities for Kindergarten: Guide for Preschoolers’ Moms

 12. Picnic

-Pack a simple picnic with your child’s favourite snacks.
+Pack a simple picnic with your child’s favorite snacks.
 Find a shady spot in a park or your backyard and enjoy a meal together outdoors.

 13. Gardening